-We use 2LDPMM to recognize body behavior with two reasons; first, Dirichlet process mixture model can find meaningful cluster without given the number of cluster; second, it's a powerful clustering method to retrieve latent information from raw data.
-Before building the topic model 2LDPMM, the prior knowledge of Dirichlet process is describing in chapter2.
+We use 2LDPMM to recognize body behavior with two reasons.
+First, Dirichlet process mixture model can find meaningful clusters without prior knowledge of the number of cluster; second, it's a powerful clustering method to retrieve latent information from raw data.

+Before building the topic model 2LDPMM, the preliminary of Dirichlet process is described in Chapter2.
 So I will briefly describe Dirichlet distribution and Dirichlet process here.
-A Dirichlet distribution Dir(α) is a distribution over multinomial, and it can be seen as the multivariate generalization of the beta distribution.
+A Dirichlet distribution Dir(α) is a distribution over multinomial variables, and it can be seen as the multivariate generalization of the beta distribution.
 It’s a family of continuous multivariate probability distributions parameterized by a vector α of positive reals.
 Its probability density function returns the probabilities of K rival events are πi given hat each event has been observed αi-1 times.
 Says, Dirichlet distribution is the conjugate prior distribution of multinomial distribution.

 The Dirichlet process is an infinite-dimensional generalization of the Dirichlet distribution and it is denoted as DP(α,H), where α is a positive real number called the concentration parameter and H is a base distribution.
 The Dirichlet process tries to draw distributions around the base distribution.
 And, the concentration parameter used to specify the strong level of the discretization, such as in the limit of α→0 means the realizations are all concentrated on a single value.
 On the contrary, in the case where limit of α→∞ means the realizations become continuous.